 Some investors want security beyond a shift in their asset allocations.
 When appropriate, derivatives and structured products may be a good option, too.

 Derivatives — so named because they derive their value from an underlying asset — allow investors to hedge or speculate with less capital and without purchasing the security outright.
-Some traders and investors use derivatives as a way to hedge risk.
+Some traders and investors use derivatives to hedge risk.

 Structured products come in many forms but often consist of multiple derivatives packaged together.
 Structured products provide returns based on the performance of the underlying security, without requiring you to purchase the security directly.